51x/EveryCon/README.md

 The connection core could be a simple point, continuing with two, three..etc.
 With four there is possibility for 3D already.

-Pre-Alpha version, 0.28
+Pre-Alpha version, 0.29

-Specs v0.23
+Specs v0.24
 =======

 Target specifications for alpha server side code
-  - zsh
+  - zsh or limited http
-  - txt bd
+  - txt bd or html
   - possibility to store files

 Target specifications for client side web code